brentPhil/cateringhub/docs/supabase-setup.md

 ## Role-Based Access Control (RBAC)

-The application has three user roles with different permissions:
+The application has two user roles with different permissions:

 1. **User** (default role)
    - Can access the dashboard